Atlas of Disaster: Kentucky Video (50 States, 50 Facts, 50 Weeks Campaign). Watch on Youtube

 kentucky cannot wait any longer

-According to the Kentucky Lantern, communities across the state are facing escalating challenges from rising temperatures, extreme storms, and frequent flooding.
-These threats put communities, infrastructure, and the economy at risk.
-Despite these mounting pressures, Kentucky lacks a comprehensive statewide adaptation plan, underscoring the urgent need for strategic, coordinated action to build resilience.
+Communities across Kentucky face escalating challenges from rising temperatures, extreme storms, and frequent flooding.
+These threats put people, infrastructure, and the economy at risk.
+To effectively tackle these challenges, Kentucky must prioritize sustained investments in long-term resilience.

-- 23 federally declared major disasters from 2011 to 2024 have cost taxpayers over $1.5 billion in federal assistance funds.
+- Kentucky experienced 23 federally declared major disasters, costing taxpayers over $1.5 billion in federal assistance funds.

 - Kentucky has 5 of the top 10 counties in the nation for the highest number of major disaster declarations.